RedHat-UX/red-hat-design-system/docs/get-started/developers/contributing.md

     </rh-code-block>

     Two servers will start, if no other processes are using port `:8000` or `:8080` the element development server will load on `:8000` and the documentation server will load on `:8080`.
 The element server will auto open a browser window, the documentation server however will not.
-2. To run these servers independently you can use the commands `npm run dev` and `npm run docs`.
+2. To run these servers independently you can use the commands `npm run dev` and `npm run serve`.

     <rh-code-block>
       <script type="text/x-shellscript">npm run dev</script>